signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 * Make a `factors` data frame with 100 observations of 3 normally distributed variables `X`, `Y`, and `Z`.
 Each variable should be drawn from the standard normal distribution.
 The "factors" here have nothing to do with factors in R, instead representing latent variables.

-* Write a function `noisyIndicators(feature, k, correlation)` that takes a vector `feature` and returns a data frame with `k` noisy proxies to the feature which are (1) correlated with the feature at the level of `correlation` and (2) differ from the feature by a normally distributed error term.[^corr]
+* Write a function `noisyProxies(feature, k, correlation)` that takes a vector `feature` and returns a data frame with `k` noisy proxies to the feature which are (1) correlated with the feature at the level of `correlation` and (2) differ from the feature by a normally distributed error term.[^corr]

 [^corr]: Refer back to *Linear Regression: Simulated Data* for information on how to do so.
 Essentially, you want to take the sum of `correlation*feature` and an error term proportional to $\sqrt{1-\left(\mathrm{correlation}\right)^2}$.